kamalyash2002/DoodleHub/README.md

 # DoodleHub

 DoodleHub is a real-time collaborative drawing application that enables users to draw and collaborate on a shared canvas in their web browsers.
-This application is developed using Socket.io, vanilla JavaScript, and Node.js.
+This application is developed using Socket.io, Typescript, and Node.js.

 ## Features